hjellinek/ctk-core/docs/RunningTests_CLI.md

          -jar ctk-testpack-0.5.1-SNAPSHOT.jar

 When the tests are done, the reports will be in the `target/` dir.
 There are normal ant-junit reports in txt and HTML, and HTML versions in `target/report/html`

-You might want Desktop notifications about the results of these tests; check into the [ShoulderTap](https://github.com/ryandoyle/shouldertap) project

 ## Altering the run
-**NOTE**: 30 June 2015 TestSuites and using matchStr to select non-default tests is not tested, probably not working

 The CTK primary control is via properties such as the ones you've been setting (`ctk.tgt.urlRoot` etc).
 You can see and set these in the `application.properties` file.
 Properties can also be set in your environment.

+NOTE: in a 'bash' environment, you need to replace the '.' in variable names with underscore '_' when you set the variables in the environment; so, do something like:

+`export ctk_tgt_urlRoot='http://localhost:8000/v0.5.1/'`

+Generally, properties can be:
+- set in the environment, or
+- set in the properties files, or can be
-Properties passed in directly to the CTK using command line "--<name>=<val>".
-These override your property files and environment variables.
-You can do this for almost any property; the exception is items which are controlled during static initialization, like logging.
+- passed in directly to the CTK using command line "--<name>=<val>".

+Command line overrides properties files, which override environment vars.

+You can do this for almost any property; the exception is items which are controlled during static initialization, such as logging.
 So, for logging control you will need to edit a file the CTK will load early just for this purpose, "`lib/log4j2.xml`" (We'll discuss that a bit more, in the `Tuning the output` section below.)

-If you want to alter the test selection strings, you can do that on the command line (or using environment variables, etc):
+If you want to alter which tests get run, you can do that on the command line (or using environment variables, etc) using the `ctk.matchStr` variable, which is a regex that is matched against class names:

 ```